Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 3. Shopify Markets, for cross-border foundations

 What it does.
 Shopify Markets is the native layer for selling into multiple countries from one store.
-Local currencies, country-specific domains, pricing, duties, and import taxes are shown at checkout.
-Translate and Adapt handles localized content for each market, and adaptive pricing automatically adjusts international prices to include duties, taxes, and currency conversion.
+Local currencies, country-specific domains, pricing, duties, and import taxes show at checkout.
+Translate and Adapt handles localized content for each market, and adaptive pricing adjusts international prices to include duties, taxes, and currency conversion.

 Why it matters for cross-border.
 Showing the landed price at checkout, not after delivery, removes the worst surprise in cross-border buying.
 Managed Markets goes further and guarantees the duty and tax amount, so if customs charges differ, Shopify covers the gap.